rafaelsq/nvim-goc.lua/README.md

 vim.keymap.set('n', ']a', goc.Alternate, {silent=true})
 vim.keymap.set('n', '[a', goc.AlternateSplit, {silent=true})          -- set verticalSplit=true for vertical

+-- If you prefer, you can also use AlternateFile to work with other languages:
+-- 1. create an augroup for the file type
+-- 2. goc.AlternateFile(split: bool, file_suffix: str, which_cmd_to_split: [vert|to])
+-- javascript example:
+vim.keymap.set('n', ']a', function() goc.AlternateFile(false, '.test', 'vert') end, { silent = true })
+vim.keymap.set('n', '[a', function() goc.AlternateFile(true, '.test', 'vert') end, { silent = true })

-cf = function(testCurrentFunction)
-  local cb = function(path, index)
+-- If you want to open it in your browser, you can use the commands below. cf = function(testCurrentFunction) local cb = function(path, index)
     if path then